QMatSuite/qmatsuite-toolchain/toolchains/wannier90/windows/oneapi/README.md

 ### Migration Path

 The Make-based build (`make.inc`) was initially attempted but proved problematic on Windows with Intel oneAPI.
-The CMake build system, available in Wannier90's `develop` branch, provides a more robust and maintainable solution.
+After encountering the linker flag conflicts and other issues documented above, we migrated to the CMake build system available in Wannier90's `develop` branch.

+**⚠️ Development Status**: The CMake build system is still under active development in Wannier90.
+While it successfully resolves the Make build issues and works for our use case, users should:
+- Inspect the CMakeLists.txt and build output for any warnings or issues
+- Test the built executables thoroughly before production use
+- Report any issues to the Wannier90 developers
+- Consider that CMake support may change as it evolves toward an official release

+The `make.inc` file is retained in this directory for reference, but the CMake build is the recommended and supported approach for Windows oneAPI builds.

 ## Build Output